Cheng-Lin-Li/SegCaps/README.md

 The program was modified to support python 3.6 on Ubuntu 18.04 and Windows 10.

 ### 1. Install Required Packages on Ubuntu / Windows
-This repo of code is written for Keras using the TensorFlow backend.
+This code is written for Keras using the TensorFlow backend.
 You may need to adjust requirements.txt file according to your environment (CPU only or GPU for tensorflow installation).

 Please install all required packages before using programs.